Potatoes below, photovoltaics above

 But this reduces the energy yield and makes the system more expensive on average, doesn't it?

 Right, but Agri-PV provides additional benefits that have not been fully appreciated so far.
 So far, we have considered the electricity yield and the benefits from water savings, crop protection or more biodiversity separately.
 But a farmer can see the benefits on his farm across all areas: By shading with our PV modules, he keeps more water in the soil.
 He can protect against weather extremes, help protect species and generate electricity at the same time.
-I think governments should also better appreciate this comprehensive benefit.
+I think governments should also pay more attention to this comprehensive benefit.

 You yourself worked at the Fraunhofer Institute for Solar Energy Systems ISE in Freiburg, where you helped drive the development of Agri-PV before joining BayWa r.e..
 The idea of Agri-PV originated at Fraunhofer ISE, right?